PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-18 05:17:06
+Last updated: 2024-04-18 05:17:43
-Random Quote: I can't see myself living in CaliforniaI don't trust their carefree lifestyle. - Sheldon
+Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez